biotite-dev/biotite/doc/tutorial/sequence/annotations.rst

 .. jupyter-execute::

-    # To make alphabet unambiguous we create a new NucleotideSequence
+    # To make alphabet unambiguous, we create a new NucleotideSequence
     # containing only the CDS portion, which is unambiguous
     # Thus, the resulting NucleotideSequence has an unambiguous alphabet
     cds_seq = seq.NucleotideSequence(cds_seq)